joeappleton18/solentgit/README.md

-#An Introduction to Git and Git Hub
+#An Introduction to Git and GitHub

+This is a introductory lesson to GIT and GitHub.
+The notes can be found below.
+There is an practical to accompany the notes [which can be found here](https://github.com/joeappleton18/solentgit/blob/master/practical.md)

 #Contents